CMM COMPASS

 Image of CMM 'MetraSCAN 3D'

-The Creaform MetraSCAN 3D is an optical laser scanning CMM engineered for high-accuracy measurements in dynamic shop-floor conditions.
-Using blue laser technology and optical tracking, it delivers consistent results even in environments with vibrations or temperature variations.
+The Creaform MetraSCAN 3D is an optical laser scanning CMM designed for high-accuracy measurement in shop-floor environments.
+Using blue laser technology and optical tracking, it can deliver stable results even in conditions with vibration or temperature variation.

-Designed for large-scale inspection and reverse engineering, MetraSCAN 3D enables fast acquisition of dense point clouds while maintaining traceable accuracy, making it a trusted solution in aerospace, automotive, and heavy manufacturing industries.
+Designed for large-scale inspection and reverse engineering, MetraSCAN 3D enables fast acquisition of dense point clouds while maintaining traceable accuracy.
+It is commonly used in aerospace, automotive, and heavy manufacturing applications.

-• Dynamic referencing: scanning while part or scanner moves.
+• Dynamic referencing for scanning while the part or scanner moves

 Kreon Zephyr Series